SolalPirelli/solalpirelli.github.io/_guides/writing.md

 **How you present results is a part of the story**, do not write a lab notebook with everything that happened in the order it happened.
 Order experiments by importance of their results, whether positive or negative.
-Explain any unusual results, and any missing results if you could not run some experiments that a reasonable would expect.
+Explain any unusual results, and any missing results if you could not run some experiments that a reasonable reader would expect.
 If your contributions or experiments changed after your first batch of experiments, such as adding more specific experiments to understand a phenomenon in more detail, you should describe such changes, as [Andreas Zeller points out](https://archive.ph/6Y4XB).

 **The validity of your results is the most important aspect**, much more than whether they support any hypotheses you have, so don't exclude poor results or inconclusive experiments.